 Day 4: Assisi

-It’s just a 30 minute drive to Assisi from Perugiaso this makes a great day trip from Perugia.
+It’s just a 30-minute drive to Assisi which makes a great day trip from Perugia.
 Assisi is a hill town that’s been visited by pilgrims since the 13th century.
 After all, St. Francis was born and buried in Assisi.
 But again, you don’t have to be religious to enjoy this charming town.

 Assisi is one of the best places to visit in Italy because it is located in between the hills of Umbria and the forests of Monte Subasio.
 It’s one of the very most incredible medieval towns in Italy!